michaelnzegbuna-rgb/azure-resource-lock/README.md

 ---

-## 2. Lock Type Comparison Matrix
+## 2. CanNotDelete vs. ReadOnly, Side by Side

-The table below summarizes the key behavioral differences between `CanNotDelete` and `ReadOnly` locks, verified through automated CLI testing.
+The table captures the practical differences between the two lock types, based on what was actually observed during CLI testing.

 | Lock Type | Can Read Resource? | Can Modify Resource? | Can Delete Resource? | Control Plane POST Actions? (e.g., Start/Stop VM) |
 | :--- | :---: | :---: | :---: | :---: |